rsocket/rsocket/Protocol.md

 * __Flags__:
      * (__M__)etadata: Metadata present
 * __Error Code__: Type of Error.
 * __Setup Error Data__: includes payload describing error information.
 Error Data MUST be a UTF-8 encoded string.
-The string may or may not be null terminated.
+The string MUST NOT be null terminated.

 A Stream ID of 0 means the error pertains to the connection.
 Including connection establishment.
 A non-0 Stream ID means the error pertains to a given stream.